Quality communications - the three Rs

 You can include words, phrases, subjects and arguments that will immediately make sense to them.

 However, real engagement doesn’t happen overnight, so you will need to be patient.
-Many successful brands spend years, even decades, creating a convincing tone in their communication that works well for their customers, suppliers, employees, and stakeholders.
+Many successful brands spend years, or even decades, creating a convincing tone in their communication that works well for their customers, suppliers, employees, and stakeholders.

 Think of your content as a business asset which is just as valuable as your products or services, employees, equipment and property.